genicsblog/genicsblog.com/_posts/gouravkhunger/2022-04-24-pagination-in-android-room-database-using-the-paging-3-library.md

 # Wrapping Up

 This was a brief intro on how to paginate data from a Room Database using the Paging 3 library.
-In this tutorial we covered the setup for situations when we just have a local data source to get the data from.
+In this tutorial, we covered the setup for situations when we just have a local data source to get the data from.

 The Paging 3 library supports more use cases like loading the paginated data from a network, or a combination of network and local data sources.
 You can learn more about the library from the [documentation](https://developer.android.com/topic/libraries/architecture/paging/v3-overview).

-I hope you enjoyed reading this in-depth tutorial and hope you learnt something now!
+I hope you enjoyed reading this in-depth tutorial and hope you learned something new!

 Happy Coding!